evomi logo light

 Documentation

-Evomi has a documentation hub with information about each product and an FAQ to answer the main questions surrounding the service.
+Evomi offers a documentation hub with information about each product and an FAQ to answer the main questions surrounding the service.
 Both are decently fleshed out.

 Hands-On Support

 Evomi’s customer support works 24/7, with the main channel being live chat.
-Run by Intercom, the chat also has ticketing functionality, though it’s not obvious at first sight.
+Powered by Intercom, the chat also has ticketing functionality, though it’s not obvious at first sight.

 Large customers get more options: a dedicated account manager available through phone and assistance via Slack.